Emergence of Invariance and Disentanglement in Deep Representations: Connection with PAC-Bayes bounds

 Unfortunately, as we noticed in \Cref{sec:minimal-weights}, the joint marginal $q(w)$ of the weights is not tractable.
 To circumvent the problem, we can instead consider that the sharpest PAC-Bayes upper-bound that can be obtained using a tractable factorized prior $p(w)$, which is obtained exactly when $p(w) = \tilde{q}(w) = \prod_i q(w_i)$ is the product of the marginals, leading again to our practical loss \cref{eq:general-loss}.

 On a last note, recall that under our modeling assumptions the marginal $\tilde{q}(w)$ is assumed to be an improper log-uniform distribution.
 While this has the advantage of being a non-informative prior that closely matches the real marginal of the weights of the network, it also has the disadvantage that it is only defined modulo an additive constant, therefore making the bound on the test error vacuous under our model.

-The problem of computing non vacuous bounds for real deep neural networks has been addressed by \citet{dziugaite2017computing}.
+The PAC-Bayes bounds has also been used by \citet{dziugaite2017computing} to study the generalization property of deep neural networks and their connection with the optimization algorithm.
+They use a Gaussian prior and posterior, leading to a non-vacuous generalization bound.